cs130-w21/16/README.md

 ### To Build the App

-- Ensure that the propser secrets.js file is located in the backend/ directory
 - Run `npm start` from the home directory of the App repo to trigger Expo's build process
 - Expo will open a Metro Bundler interface on your command line AND in a browser at http://localhost:19002/ with instructions on how to run the app on various platforms.